 The UN predicts that the number of people aged 60 and over will more than double by 2050 and more than triple by 2100.
 Our societies are getting older, which is resulting in a growing number of European citizens who require special living conditions.
 Older people may stay in their homes (that is what we call ageing-in-place) or they can move into residential care.
 Comparing these two most popular situations, ageing-in-place can be:

-- better for a person’s mental health, if they recognize the surrounding and feel independent
+- better for a person’s mental health, if they recognise the surroundings and feel independent

-- cheaper, which reduces the problem of social segregation due to the economic status.
+- cheaper, which reduces the problem of social segregation due to economic status.

 The European Commission has a strong focus on ageing society issues and has noted that the demographic transition is viewed as one of the biggest challenges facing the EU.
-In order to ensure a high quality of life for older people, cities need knowledge-based guidelines describing how to design age-friendly urban structures.
+To ensure a high quality of life for older people, cities need knowledge-based guidelines describing how to design age-friendly urban structures.

 Research on urban design